firesharkstudios/butterfly-server/docs/README.md

 ### Using EmbedIO

-[EmbedIO](https://github.com/unosquare/embedio) is a capable low footprint web server that can be used to implement both the *IWebApiServer* and *IChannelServer* interfaces.
+[EmbedIO](https://github.com/unosquare/embedio) is a capable low footprint web server that can be used to implement both the *IWebApi* and *ISubscriptionApi* interfaces.

-The *EmbedIOContext* class is a convenience class that creates IWebApiServer and IChannelServer instances from a running EmbedIO web server.
+The *EmbedIOContext* class is a convenience class that creates IWebApi and ISubscriptionApi instances from a running EmbedIO web server.

 In the *Package Manager Console*...